Notes on the Geography of The Eastern United States: Long Island's North Fork

 Fronting the park, one of those big new houses seen from the ferry.

 Plenty of older houses survive, mostly along the roadside and well set back.

 Older still?
 Hard to tell, but the shape and color seem almost autochthonous.

-A few miles west: Greenport.
-We're still way out on the island and less than ten miles from Orient Point, but the commerical development and traffic hint at what lies farther west.
+Another five miles west: Greenport.
+We're still way out on the island and less than ten miles from Orient Point, but the commercial development and traffic hint at what lies ahead.